Optimization-Algorithms-Book/Code-Listings/README.md

 If you downloaded the code bundle from the Manning website, please consider checking out the [official code repository on GitHub](https://github.com/Optimization-Algorithms-Book/Code-Listings) for the most recent version.

+## 📂 Supplementary Materials

+📌 **PowerPoint Slides** (📑 Teaching Supplement)
+If this book is used as a textbook for teaching **Optimization Algorithms**, these [PowerPoint slides](https://github.com/Dr-AlaaKhamis/Optimization-Algorithms-Course) are provided as supplementary materials to support lectures and classroom discussions.

 ## 🛠 Errata

 You can find errata for the book [here](https://github.com/Optimization-Algorithms-Book/Code-Listings/blob/main/errata.md).